meemo/libugomemo/docs/README.md

 To make as few assumptions about the target system and target compiler as possible to facilitate embedded system development including:

+- ANSI C compliant code
-- Not relying on any compiler defined behavior
+- Not relying on any compiler/implementation defined behavior, and accounting for it where viable
 - Reconfigurable malloc, free, etc.
 - Not relying on any fixed width datatypes
 - Not assuming target endianness